Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 *...Fuck.* Coombes felt his heart leap in his chest.

-Visions of "sparring" suddenly danced before his eyes, probably like someone on the verge of death who was re-living his boring, uneventful life...maybe one where he wasn’t crushed to death by a pretty-much literal superhero who could shake buildings with his every step.
+Visions of "sparring" suddenly danced before his eyes, probably like someone on the verge of death who was re-living his boring, uneventful life... maybe one where he wasn’t crushed to death by a pretty-much literal superhero who could shake buildings with his every step.

 ***Fuck.***